-The adjustability of the driver will play a big role depending on the skill and the personal preferences of the player.
+The adjustability of the driver will play a significant role depending on the skill and the personal preferences of the player.

-Some players prefer to tinker with the setup on a regular basis where others are more inclined to take standard options and concentrate more on the workability of the ball.
+Some players prefer to tinker with the setup regularly, whereas others are more inclined to take standard options and concentrate more on the workability of the ball.

-It is important to note that adjustability will add weight to the driver as well as increase the cost.
+It is important to note that adjustability will add weight to the driver and increase the cost.
 Not everyone needs adjustability.

-If you do select a club with the adjustability, take the time to understand how it works so that it can help and not hinder your game.
+If you do select a club with the adjustability, take the time to understand how it works to help and not hinder your game.

 Although there are many factors that play a role in the shaft, flex is probably the most important.
-The table below can be used as a guideline.
+Use the table below as a guideline.